strongloop/strongloop.com2/_posts/2018-03-14-introducing-boot-for-loopback-4.md

   - LoopBack
 ---

 A [LoopBack 4](https://strongloop.com/strongblog/announcing-loopback-next/) Application is made up of many different artifacts such as controllers, repositories, models, datasources, and so on.
 LoopBack 4 uses [Dependency Injection](http://loopback.io/doc/en/lb4/Dependency-injection.html) to resolve dependencies on related models so your application can work as expected.
-To leverage Dependency Injection, we must bind these artifacts to the Application context.
+To leverage Dependency Injection, we must bind these artifacts to the application context.

-A large Application can have tens or hundreds of such artifacts.
+A large application can have tens or hundreds of such artifacts.
 It gets very tedious to bind artifacts that many times.

 ```ts
 class MyApp extends RestApplication {